 Academic success at NewSchool is dependent upon the ability to communicate in English.
-Reading, speaking, listening and writing proficiency must be developed in order to understand large amounts of information in a short period of time.
+Reading, speaking, listening, and writing proficiency must be developed in order to understand large amounts of information in a short period of time.

-Demonstrate English Proficiency: If a candidate does not meet one of the following exemptions, he or she will be required to demonstrate proficiency in the English language and submit one of the following listed English Language Tests (ELT).
+Demonstrate English Proficiency: If a candidate does not meet one of the following exemptions, he or she will be required to demonstrate proficiency in the English language and submit one of the English Language Tests (ELT) listed below.

-EXEMPTIONS:
+EXEMPTIONS

 - a.
-The candidate is a permanent resident of one of the following countries: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), Guyana, Ireland, Liberia, New Zealand, the Philippines, the UK, or the US. - b.
-The admitting degree is from an institution where the primary language of instruction and evaluation was in English, and for which verification is available through the International Handbook of Universities, published and edited by IAU/UNESCO.
+The candidate is a permanent resident of one of the following countries: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), Guyana, Ireland, Liberia, New Zealand, the Philippines, the United Kingdom, or the United States. - b.
+The admitting degree is from an institution where the primary language of instruction and evaluation was in English and for which verification is available through the International Handbook of Universities, published and edited by IAU/UNESCO.
 Additional information may be requested from the applicant's university Registrar's Office to verify the instruction was conducted in English.
+Degrees from programs where the primary language of instruction and evaluation was in English that are from institutions that do not recognize English as the primary language are not eligible for an exemption.
+In addition, the candidate must have taken three English Language courses at that institution (English communication or English composition or equivalent) and earned a C or better in all three courses on the first attempt.